YingZhou001/IBDkin/readme.md

 ### 2.1.2 Computing IBD coverage and masked regions
 In certain situations, we may want to output the masked regions (flag `--outmask`) and the IBD coverage across the genome (flag `--outcoverage`).
 If we do not need to perform kinship estimation, we can make the analysis faster by adding the `--nokinship` flag.
 When the `--nokinship` flag is specified, the program makes only one pass through the IBD data to calculate the masked regions and IBD coverages.
-The output mask filename will end in ".mask.gz" and the output IBD coverage filename will end in ".coverage.gz".
+The output masked regions will be written to the gzip-compressed file "example-2.mask.gz", and the output IBD coverage will be written to the gzip-compressed file "example-2.coverage.gz".
-Both files are gzip-compressed.
-The command for this analysis is:

 ```bash
 ./IBDkin -ibdfile ibd.txt -map plink.map -ind ind.txt -nthreads 5 -out example-2 --outmask --outcoverage --nokinship